 How to Drive in Deep Sand

-If you’ve not done significant 4×4 driving, consider one of the Wave tour packages from Kanab and let them ferry you out to the site.
+If you’ve not done significant 4×4 driving, consider one of the White Pocket or Wave tour packages from Kanab and let them ferry you out to the site.
 However, if you’re looking for an adventure, renting a four-wheel vehicle and driving yourself may be just the ticket.

 Here are few tips to driving in sand: